Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 # Alpaca Technical Stack
-Alpaca contains serveral tools bundled into a single runnable [jar](https://en.wikipedia.org/wiki/JAR_(file_format)) file.
+As of version 2.0.0, Alpaca contains serveral tools bundled into a single runnable [jar](https://en.wikipedia.org/wiki/JAR_(file_format)) file.
 The different tools can be enabled/disabled depending on the configuration you define.

 ## [Gradle](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html)
 Gradle is used by Alpaca as a build and package management tool.
 It is similar to [Maven](https://maven.apache.org/).